 The 2023 Jeep Wrangler Has 1 Expensive Drawback

 It’s no secret that off-roading SUVs like the Jeep Wrangler are expensive, but markups are starting to get a little out of hand.
-Even as inventory increases, one 2023 Jeep Wrangler aspect is causing prices to skyrocket.
+Even as inventory increases and interest rates climb, one 2023 Jeep Wrangler aspect is causing prices to skyrocket.
 Let’s see why.

 Why is the 2023 Jeep Wrangler priced above MSRP?

-According to iSeeCars, the average new vehicle is priced at 8.8 percent above the manufacturer’s suggested retail price (MSRP).
+According to iSeeCars, the average new vehicle is priced at 8.8% above the manufacturer’s suggested retail price (MSRP).
 But on a positive note, we seem to have reached peak pricing, and vehicles are slowly becoming more affordable.
+So far, used Ford F-150 models are coming down in price.

-Well, some vehicles are, at least.
-The Jeep Wrangler maintains high markups, with an average difference of 23.9 percent between the MSRP and the price paid.
+So, some vehicles are, at least.
+The Jeep Wrangler maintains high markups, with an average difference of 23.9 % between the MSRP and the price paid.
 It has the second-highest markup among SUVs.
-Only the Genesis GV70 beats it at 27.5 percent.
+Only the Genesis GV70 beats it at 27.5%.

 However, the Wrangler ranks as the top non-luxury SUV with the highest markup.
 But as supply chain shortages ease and production increases, we could see prices start to fall.